 The Summer Program offers intensive film and video production, entertainment business, visual effects, computer graphics, gaming and screenwriting courses.
 For more information, visit cinema.usc.edu/summer or call (213) 740-3327.

-Thornton Center Stage, a weekly music magazine of performances from the Thornton School of Music, is broadcast Sundays at 8 p.m. on classical KUSC-FM (91.5).
-Hosted by KUSC radio personality Alan Chapman, each edition of Thornton Center Stage features the most exciting live performances of Thornton School ensembles, archival recordings from the school’s golden age and the latest releases from artist faculty.
+The Thornton School is the only college music school with a regularly broadcast radio program heard in a major media market.
+Thornton Center Stage, broadcast Sundays at 9 p.m. on Classical KUSC 91.5 FM, is hosted by KUSC radio personality Alan Chapman and features the most exciting live performances of Thornton ensembles, archival recordings from the school’s golden age and the latest releases from artist faculty.

 Even if you’ve decided not to major in music, you can continue developing your skills by joining one of the many choral or instrumental ensembles at USC.
 Many of the Thornton School’s performance groups are open to all students, though most require an audition.
 Ensemble classes earn one unit of credit per semester.
 You can also continue musical instruction by registering for group or private instruction, learn about the technical side of recording arts in workshops offered by the school, or work on your songs in the popular songwriting courses.
 For detailed information, call the Thornton School’s Office of Student Affairs at (213) 740-4721.

-USC Radio operates a network of five stations in Southern California and is building a network of stations to serve Northern California as well.
+USC Radio operates a network of six stations in Southern California and a network of five stations serving Northern California as well.
 USC Radio is providing the only classical music and arts service for both regions and supports USC’s mission by making classical music and the arts a more important part of people’s lives.
 USC Radio operates 24 hours a day, seven days a week with a professional staff and also offers internships for qualified students.

 Director: Dane Martens